VMware vRealize Automation (vRA) Reviews

 What's my experience with pricing, setup cost, and licensing?There is confusion between licensing levels.
 There are three different licensed versions of vRealize Automation, and there are different things which can happen in each of… more»

-If you previously used a different solution, which one did you use and why did you switch?We came to the conclusion that vRealize automation was right for us as part of an effort on our campus to consolidate IT from a real distributed model into a less… more»
+Which solution did I use previously and why did I switch?We came to the conclusion that vRealize automation was right for us as part of an effort on our campus to consolidate IT from a real distributed model into a less… more»

 What other advice do I have?The solution is getting better.
 VMware has been paying a lot of attention to it lately, and it's been inheriting a lot of their cloud efforts, user interface improvements… more»